Rochester Psychology Internship Consortium

 Supervision

-All Interns receive at least 4 hours of supervision per week.
+All interns receive at least 4 hours of supervision per week.
 Interns are provided two hours of individual supervision by a licensed psychologist who oversees the interns’ clinical work at their clinical sites.
-All interns participate in 1 hour of group supervision from RIT and 1 hour of additional group supervision during their House of Mercy rotation.
-The following is a breakdown of how each site provides at least 1 additional hour of supervision.
+All interns participate in 1 hour of group supervision from RIT and 1 hour of additional group or individual supervision through their specific track or research.

 Training Faculty